 \section{Abstract}

-We study the holography of the new conformal higher spin theories imposing general boundary conditions and the near horizon boundary conditions.
-General boundary conditions lead to the ASA which is a loop algebra of the underlying gauge algebra.
-The near horizon boundary conditions give u(1) currents at the boundary.
-For each of the boundary conditions we consider an example of conformal graviton, and its combination with a vector, and a spin-3 field, respectively.
-The near horizon boundary conditions lead to three dimensional Ba$\tilde{n}$ados-Teitelboim-Zanelli (BTZ)-like black hole which can have up to four horizons, Lobachevsky solutions, and to a generalisations of that BTZ-like solution.
-We verify this result independently obtaining it from the Cotton tensor.
-We also consider the classification of the one parameter subgroups of the so(3,2) algebra and comment on the classification of the solutions that we obtain within this algebra.
+We study the holography of new conformal higher-spin theories with general and near-horizon boundary conditions.
+General boundary conditions lead to an ASA that is the loop algebra of the underlying gauge algebra.
+Near-horizon boundary conditions give rise to u(1) currents at the boundary.
+For each set of boundary conditions, we consider the conformal graviton alone and its combinations with a vector field and a spin-3 field.
+The near-horizon boundary conditions lead to three-dimensional Bañados–Teitelboim–Zanelli (BTZ)-like black holes, which can have up to four horizons, Lobachevsky solutions, and generalizations of the BTZ-like solution.
+We verify these results independently by deriving them from the Cotton tensor.